 Hiring a scooter was a great way to get around Chiang Mai.
 We found riding around here was much more comfortable than in Bali because the roads were wider, which gave everyone more room.
 We hired a scooter for one week and paid 1,200 baht (AUD 60).
 We had to put down a deposit of 1,000 baht.
 We did not have to give up our passports, which we heard some places require, however, we did send them photos of our passports for reference.
 More details on our scooter hire place below.

 Like most cities in Asia, night markets are a part of the daily nightlife.
 Chiang Mai has heaps of night markets to enjoy, and we would highly recommend taking part as many nights as you can.
 Food is cheap here, and we estimated that it’s cheaper to eat out every meal than to buy groceries and cook dinner.
 Dinner for two (about three dishes) can cost from 120-180 baht (AUD 6-9).
 You can have an absolute feast for AUD 20.

 A quick Google search will show you some of the major night markets in Chiang Mai.
 However, we found that if you go for a walk or a short scooter ride, these food trucks and stalls pop up everywhere nightly.
 You can read more about our favorite night markets and food guide here.

 For flights we used AirAsia, they offer good service for a budget airline.

-Aya Service is the shuttle bus company we used for a return trip to Pai.
+Aya Service is the shuttle bus company we used for our 24 hours in Pai.
 We first called to book but found it wasn’t helpful with the language barrier.
 So we decided to go to the service office and purchase our tickets.
 We also found out where the shuttles were departing and arriving.
 It was a bit of an effort but we’re glad we did that.
 TIP: if you are staying at a proper hotel (unlike us) the shuttle will pick up at your hotel.